 What is it that gives someone enough gumption to stand up for what they believe in even in the face of monsters?
 Are people born that way?

 May 5, 1981 Bobby Sands passed away after a month long hunger strike in Northern Ireland.
-Today was his birthday.
 He was only 27 years old when he died.
-I don’t know a whole lot about the IRA nor the conflict that exists between the Catholics and the Protestants and the underlying reasons behind their war, but I do know a thing about passion and I can honestly say that be it a 1965 Civil Rights activist in Alabama or a young man Irish man imprisoned for thinking differently than the majority, to hate someone because they the conviction to stand up for what they believe in … well, that just isn’t OK.
-In any country.
-In any time.
+I don’t know a whole lot about the IRA nor the conflict that exists between the Catholics and the Protestants and the underlying reasons behind their war, but I do know a thing about passion and I can honestly say that I think passion and courage, often go hand in hand.

-What makes a human being hate another human being?
+So on this anniversary of 9-11, I ask you this … what makes a human being hate another human being?
 The shade of their skin?
 Their choice in religion?
 Their political views?
-OR is it simpler than that – could it possibly be because humans, while we have a deep propensity to love, we also harbor an enormous predisposition to hate.
+OR is it simpler than that?
+Could it possibly be because humans, while we have a deep propensity to love, we also harbor an enormous predisposition to hate.
 And the means in which some people choose to hate is nothing more than vileness.